 Prof. Ruth Ley: Based at the Max Planck Institute in Germany, Prof. Ley’s work revolves around obesity and the gut microbiome.
 Her research seeks to understand microbial changes in obesity and how they might be manipulated for therapeutic benefits.

-Dr. Erica Sonnenburg: her work at Stanford, Dr. Sonnenburg investigates dietary fiber’s role and its interactions with the gut microbiome, providing insights into improving digestive health and immunity.
+Dr. Erica Sonnenburg: Alongside her work at Stanford, Dr. Sonnenburg investigates dietary fiber’s role and its interactions with the gut microbiome, providing insights into improving digestive health and immunity.